Firms forced to halt operations as freeze grips parts of U.S

 “We will be making decisions at the respective plants later this morning regarding their production status for 2nd shift today,” a GM spokesman said.

-Japan’s Toyota Motor Corp and Nissan Motor Co Ltd also joined GM in scrapping the first shift at some of their U.S. plants.
+Japan’s Toyota Motor and Nissan Motor also joined GM in scrapping the first shift at some of their U.S. plants.
+Jeep maker Stellantis said it suspended production at its Toledo assembly complex in Ohio.

 Package delivery company United Parcel Service said operations at its Dallas hub in Texas and Worldport air hub at Louisville International Airport were back to normal after being suspended overnight.

-The company also said it did not have any coronavirus vaccine shipments in its network on the previous night.
+The company also said it did not have any coronavirus vaccine shipments in its network on Monday night.

-UPS rival Package FedEx said severe weather was affecting its ability to deliver packages in certain cities.
+UPS rival FedEx said severe weather was affecting its ability to deliver packages in certain cities.

-The freeze also wreaked havoc on the U.S. energy sector, bringing operations to a halt at the Houston Ship channel, while several of the biggest oil refineries remained offline in the nation’s largest crude-producing state.
+The freeze also wreaked havoc on the U.S. energy sector, bringing operations to a halt at the Houston Ship channel, while several oil refineries remained offline.

 Reporting by Shreyasee Raj, Rachit Vats and Ankit Ajmera in Bengaluru; Editing by Anil D’Silva